Conceiva/MezzmoKodiPlugin/README.txt

   proper playcount in both Mezzmo and Kodi.
 This feature is enabled with the Mezzmo Maximum Playcount setting when it is not set to Off.
-- Added passing Mezzmo keywords to Kodi tags when browsing your video library in GUI mode when running with Kodi version 20 and higer.
+- Added passing Mezzmo keywords to Kodi tags when browsing your video library in GUI mode when running with Kodi version 20 and higher.
 Keywords are already passed as tags via the background sync process for Kodi native mode.
 - Added an option setting select the default Mezzmo server search results sort order.
   The default sort order is by Default \ Label.